ClickHouse/ClickHouse/docs/en/agg_functions/index.rst

 State combinator
 ----------------
-If this combinator is used, the aggregate function returns intermediate aggregation state (for example, in the case of the ``uniq`` function, a HyperLogLog structure for calculating the number of unique values), which has type of ``AggregateFunction(...)`` and can be used for further processing or can be saved to a table for subsequent pre-aggregation - see the sections "AggregatingMergeTree" and "functions for working with intermediate aggregation states".
+If this combinator is used, the aggregate function returns intermediate aggregation state (for example, in the case of the ``uniqCombined`` function, a HyperLogLog structure for calculating the number of unique values), which has type of ``AggregateFunction(...)`` and can be used for further processing or can be saved to a table for subsequent pre-aggregation - see the sections "AggregatingMergeTree" and "functions for working with intermediate aggregation states".

 Merge combinator
 ----------------